WordPress

 1. Upload to the server the files in the ‘wordpress’ folder, inside the domain folder that was generated when the domain was activated from the control panel.
 If you have added the domain example.com, the folder will be /var/www/html/example.com/.

-1. Create the database.
+2. Create the database.

 To create a database, you can use the phpMyAdmin application.
 Remember how to use phpMyAdmin here.
+Depending on your case, follow one of the two guides below.

 Create a new database